jaiarobotics/jaiabot/src/doc/markdown/page25_embedded_setup.md

       # assuming USB thumb drive is on /dev/sdd
       sudo dd if=jaiabot_img-1.0.0~alpha1+5+g90e72a3.img of=/dev/sdd bs=1M status=progress

+- The Rapberry Pi Imager (https://www.raspberrypi.com/software/) will also work

 - If you have access to a LAN connection to the internet (DHCP) do so and power up the Pi.
 You will need to find the ip address from your router.
 Otherwise, connect a keyboard and monitor.